lmondada/dphil-thesis/content/02_quantum/02_basics.md

 used at most once.
 Here, your classical intuition might kick in:
 {{% hint info %}}
-Let us just maintain
-a copy of the original state before modifying it!
+Let us maintain a copy of the original state before modifying it!
 {{% /hint %}}
-This would indeed allow us to do more than one computation from a temporary value.
+This would allow us to do more than one computation from a temporary value.
-No, big no no!
+No, big no-no!
 This is a profound restriction (or property, depending on your point of view) with deep roots in the physics of quantum mechanics.
 This principle, known as the no-cloning theorem, is closely linked to many of